-The School of Music recommends that all incoming students assess their knowledge of fundamentals with a computer-based fundamentals test; please visit the computer-based training page to learn how to purchase and install the software package that is used for fundamentals training throughout the music theory core curriculum.
+The School of Music requires that all incoming undergraduate music students pass a computer-based fundamentals test.
+This test must be completed during the summer before enrollment; it is due ten calendar days before the first day of class.
+Please visit the computer-based training page to learn how to purchase and install the software used for the fundamentals test; this same software package is used throughout the first few semesters of the music theory core curriculum.

 - Note names: know your ABCDEFG’s.

 - Clefs: name notes in the treble and bass clefs, and place notes in the treble and bass clefs when given a note name.

 - Accidentals: write and identify flat, sharp, natural, double flat, and double sharp accidentals.